loregamer/elevenlabs-batch-tool/README.md

 - This tool uses the ElevenLabs Speech-to-Speech API to change the voice in audio files
 - Processing large files consumes more API credits
 - Conversion time depends on file size and internet connection
-- You can save your API key to avoid entering it every time
+- Your API key is securely stored in your system's credential manager (Windows Credential Manager, macOS Keychain, or Linux Secret Service)

 ## If Python randomly breaks